tsando/photo-manager/screensaver/README.md

 Test run (make sure the folder `screensaver/photos` exists, if not make one using `mkdir photos` in the `screensaver` directory):

 ```
-export DISPLAY=:0  # set the DISPLAY variable to start the slideshow on the display attached to the Raspberry Pi
+export DISPLAY=:0  # set the DISPLAY variable to start the slideshow on the display attached to the RPi
 slide -p -t 60 -o 200 -p /home/pi/photo-manager/screensaver/photos/
 ```
 Then, kill this process and now force the screen to stay on and run the slide app automatically by editing this file: